nsharma1396/screentapjs/README.md

 in this example, the listener is automatically removed after it is called once, so it will only log the first leftMouseDown event.

-For more information about the EventEmitter API, see the [Node.js documentation](# ScreenTap.js
+For more information about the EventEmitter API, see the [Node.js documentation](https://nodejs.org/api/events.html)

-ScreenTap.js is a Node.js addon library that allows you to detect mouse/tap events on the screen/display.
-It currently supports both macOS and Windows.
-The library triggers events that may lead to a screen change, such as mouse up/down events and foreground window changes/moves (currently only supported on Windows).

 ## Installation